Junaidaslam49/Javascript-Questions/README.md

     return result;
 }
 ```
+#### Detail:
+In combination we are combining two arrays and in result we have use filter method to iterate value and index of array and all elements of that of combination are stored in self in shouldAdd we are commparing value of index of value of self with index we used in filter and returning true and false.

 ###### 4. Write a JavaScript function to remove. 'null', '0', '""', 'false', 'undefined' and 'NaN' values from an array.Sample array : [NaN, 0, 15, false, -22, '',undefined, 47, null] Expected result : [15, -22, 47]
 #### Answer: